God’s Sovereign Wisdom and grace towards Israel.

 God’s Sovereignty and election were foretold: 9:25-33.

-Here Paul quotes the Old Testament Scriptures to show prove the doctrine of election.
+Here Paul quotes the Old Testament Scriptures to prove the doctrine of election.
 God never intended to limit his promises and election to only Jews.
 The divine election is not a new doctrine.
 “I will call them my people who were not my people” (Hosea 2:23).
 The gentiles never had been the people of God.
 God is calling people from all nations to himself by the preaching of the gospel.
-Someone has said "If there was nothing in us to bring us into grace, then there is nothing is us to take us out of grace".
+Someone has said "If there was nothing in us to bring us into grace, then there is nothing in us to take us out of grace".
 God has absolute power over our salvation.
 Here we see the principle of divine election.
 Although Israel rejected God, they were not utterly destroyed.
-God has a remnant for Himself always (Isaiah 10:22).
-Israel sought righteousness by deeds of the law but failed.
+God has a remnant for Himself always (Isaiah 10:22). being Jewish has never guaranteed salvation.
+Israel sought righteousness by their deeds of the law but they have failed.
 But gentiles are justified by faith in Christ.
 Salvation is always based on the faith in the promise of God.
 Israel stumbled at their Messiah because they did not seek righteousness by faith in Christ (9:33).
 Our good deeds can never produce the perfection that God demands.
 Righteousness comes only through faith in Christ as a gift (John 1:12,13).
+Pray that God would help us to take the gospel to the nations.